MingshanHe/MingshanHe.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My name is Mingshan He(河明山), and now served as research engineer in the Tsinghua University.
-I graduated from Seoul National Unversity 2024 and I obained Bachelor's degree from Northeastern University 2021.
+My name is Mingshan He(河明山), and I am a Ph.D. student at the Institute of Science Tokyo.
+I graduated from Seoul National University in 2024, and I obtained a Bachelor's degree from Northeastern University in 2021.

-My research interest includes Robtoics Hardware Design including mechanical and electrical, Wearable Robotics, and Micro Robotics in Medical Field.
+My research interest includes Robtoics Hardware Design, including mechanical, electrical, and control.
+And I also have a strong interest in the LLM and its application.

 # 🔥 News
+- *2026.04.09*: &nbsp;🎉🎉 I have enrolled in the Institute of Science Tokyo for my Ph.D. study.
 - *2024.08.31*: &nbsp;🎉🎉 I have graduated from Seoul National University.
-- *2022.09.01*: &nbsp;🎉🎉 I have enrolled in Seoul National University.
-And I have had the first seminar with Biorobotics Laboratory.
+- *2022.09.01*: &nbsp;🎉🎉 I have enrolled in Seoul National University for my Master's study.
+And I have had the first seminar with the Biorobotics Laboratory.
 - *2022.06.13*: &nbsp;🎉🎉 I have passed the final selection in KGSP/GKS Programm with CSC.
 - *2021.07.03*: &nbsp;🎉🎉 I have graduated from Northeastern University.